-Tomorrow is Election Day 2018 – the perfect time to teach our children about the importance of voting by heading to the polls and allowing our kids to tag along.
+Kids to the polls!
+Teach our children about the importance of voting by heading to the polls and allowing the kids to tag along.
 Co-authors Russell Glass and Sean Callahan of Voting With a Porpoise share five ways to get your kids more involved in and aware of elections and the voting process.

 1. Discuss voting

 As the election approaches, voting should be an open topic of discussion, perhaps as you drive your kids to school or you sit around the dinner table.
 You can share what politicians will get your vote.
 Or if you feel that’s a private matter, you can discuss what issues are most important to you.
 You can also ask your children whom they’d vote for or what issues mean the most to them.
 You might also share with your kids that voting is a hard-fought right for which many people died in wars such as the American Revolution and the Civil War.
 For most of history, the men with the most land and the most powerful armies made the decisions without consulting the rest of us.

 Show your kids how important elections are by volunteering for a local candidate.
 You can stuff envelopes, make phone calls, canvass.
 You can even encourage your kids to get involved, too.
 If backing a candidate isn’t your thing, you can volunteer to be an election judge and make sure the election goes smoothly in your precinct.
 Plus, there are usually doughnuts involved.
 Democracy is a participatory activity — not a spectator sport.